-Lawrence Berkeley National Laboratory (Berkeley Lab) have broadened the cryo-EM’s impact by formulating a new computational algorithm that was helpful in building a 3D atomic-scale model of bacteriophage P22 for the first time.
+Recently, researchers from Lawrence Berkeley National Laboratory (Berkeley Lab) have broadened the cryo-EM’s impact by formulating a new computational algorithm that was helpful in building a 3D atomic-scale model of bacteriophage P22 for the first time.

 More than 20,000 2D cryo-EM images of bacteriophage P22 (also referred to as the P22 virus that infects the common bacterium Salmonella) from Baylor College of Medicine were used to create the model.
 The researchers from Baylor College of Medicine, Massachusetts Institute of Technology, Purdue University and Berkeley Lab published the results in the Proceedings of the National Academies of Sciences earlier in March.

 This is a great example of how to exploit electron microscopy technology and combine it with new computational methods to determine a bacteriophage’s structure.
 We developed the algorithms—the computational code—to optimize the atomic model so that it best fit the experimental data.

 Paul Adams, Berkeley Lab’s Molecular Biophysics & Integrated Bioimaging Division Director

 Pavel Afonine, a Berkeley Lab computational research scientist and the paper’s co-author, took the initiative in formulating the algorithm using Phenix, a software suite used customarily in X-ray crystallography for establishing macromolecular structures.